 MajiroArc v1 and v2 tools

-Games include Katahane (カタハネ, v1) and Akatsuki no Goei (v2)
+Games include Katahane (カタハネ, v1), Aoi Shiro and Akatsuki no Goei (v2).

-There are two tools in the Internet that I'm aware of that are supposed to extract/replace scenarios from this type of archive.
+There are two tools on the Internet that I'm aware of that are supposed to extract/replace scenarios from this type of archives.
 However, as we found out, they do not usually do that.

 Updated 22.02.2010: the tool has been rewritten from scratch.
 Previous tools had a few bugs so it's highly recommended to use this one, especially since it's much more reliable and convenient to use.